SabirIvaN/brain-games-project/README.md

 ## Description

+Project level 1 on Hexlet.
-A small command line game involving basic arithmetical games which last for 3 rounds in case of successfully answering the questions.
+This is a small command line game involving basic arithmetical games which last for 3 rounds in case of successfully answering the questions.
 This is an educational project with the main goal to get familiar with setting up development environment in a PHP project.

 ## Installation